JSKao/Computational-Quantum-Many-Body-Physics/README.md

 # Computational-Quantum-Many-Body-Physics
-Practicing, learning, playing around the simulation of quantum many body physics
+Practicing, learning, and playing around the simulation of quantum many body physics